Dermi

 Each tool addressed a real clinical need, but none had the infrastructure to be useful in practice.
 There was no patient management, no image organization, no audit trail, and no way to deploy these tools in a clinical environment without significant technical overhead.

 Integrating directly into existing EMR systems as plugins was explored but proved impractical for the research tools themselves.
 Closed-source platforms required revalidation cycles that were incompatible with the pace of active research.
-The decision was made to build a dedicated imaging platform designed to operate alongside existing EMR systems, serving as a specialized clinical photography tool and a foundation for continued research.

 Research Tools